saccodd/intensive-care-unit-availability/README.md

 This initiative intends to build a unique repository where to find consistent datasets about Intensive Care Units (ICUs) and their availability by country and region.

-Currently, ICU data lies in different country-specific sources and in a wide range of formats (websites, APIs, excel or csv files, etc.)
+Currently, ICU data is stored in different country-specific sources, and accessed in a wide range of formats (websites, APIs, excel or csv files, etc.)

 Given current COVID-19 crisis, we believe that this information should be provided with a common structure to enable easy processing, and opened to the public for research and analysis.